duplocloud/linuxagent/README_UBUNTU_20_04_AND_22_04.md

 ### Choose base AMI-ID (and base OS).
 * Create AMI-ID with preferred OS.
 * E.g. You may get an AMI-ID from AWS console.
-Or Use image baked in-house.
+Or Use an image baked in-house.
 ![Select AMI form Amazon Console](images/select_ami_in_aws_console_1.png)